10 Jun 2025

 Customer experience is the overall perception a customer has of your brand or business, encompassing all touchpoints and interactions throughout their customer journey, from awareness to advocacy.

 CX encompasses not just the customer’s satisfaction with the product or service they purchased but also the quality of service throughout.
 It also covers their emotional connection to the experience as well as any troubleshooting or post-purchase interactions.
-Every email, phone call, and interaction with the UI helps build this impression.
+Every email, phone call, and interaction with the user interface (UI) design helps build impression.

 Understanding the user journey: CX research places enormous importance on the totality of the user journey, so mapping these and understanding how the phases impact each other is of high importance for researchers.